ammar-tanwar/bloglearnbay/posts/top-8-domains-for-data-science-those-offering-tempting-job-opportunities.md

 ---

-<span style="color:blue; font-weight:bold; font-size:28px"> Come Out of The Misconception : Data Science is Not Only Built for IT.
+<span style=" font-weight:bold; font-size:28px"> Come Out of The Misconception : Data Science is Not Only Built for IT.
 It's There to Enhance Every Domain. </span>

 <Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/8d0.jpg" style="width:100%" class="img" alt="A banner image represents the diversity of data science and the various data scientist job responsibilities."/>